revk/ESP32-Faikin/PCB/Faikin3/README.md

 These files are for use in [KiCad](https://www.kicad.org) so can be edited as needed.

-You should, technically, remove the A&A and AJL logos as they are trademark.
+You should, technically, remove the A&A and AJK logos as they are trademark.
 If you are using for yourself, then fine, but you must not trade (i.e. sell boards you make) with these logos.

 ## Ordering